• Skip to primary navigation

 21. San Jose Dinner Show

-We have visited Mirador Tiquicia which has a dinner show on Fridays and Ram Luna Restaurant which offers a buffet and dinner show on Wednesdays and Thursdays.
-Additionally, they both have a spectacular view of San Jose!
+We have visited Mirador Tiquicia which has a dinner show on Wednesdays and Thursdays.

-For a full day of Costa Rican culture, we recommend to do a San Jose city tour and then the Ram Luna or Mirador Tiquicia dinner show.
+For a full day of Costa Rican culture, we recommend to do a San Jose city tour and then the Mirador Tiquicia Noche Tica dinner show.

 22. Kayak in Tortuguero National Park

-Tortuguero National Park, or the “Amazon of Costa Rica” is a place like no other in the country, famous for turtle nestings and rainforest canals.
-Additionally, the national park is boat access only so it’s quite an adventure to get there!
+Tortuguero National Park, or the “Amazon of Costa Rica” is a place like no other in the country, famous for turtle nestings and rainforest canals, with only access by boat or plane.

 Once in Tortuguero, you can take boat rides through the national park to see wildlife but our favorite way is to go by kayak.